 My own individual morning routine has changed again and again; with my job, my mood, my exercise routine or the latest book I read.
 At one point, I was staring at a focus board while incense burned, then I would read through positive quotes about life and set an intention for the day.
 Yes, seriously.
 It was nice and I found myself surrounded by unfamiliar silence (in my mind too) but I didn’t feel particularly energetic, and my hair smelt like burnt lavender.

 So I changed my routine – I stayed later in school on an evening, setting up my lessons, and went swimming at the local baths in the morning.
-It was a bit of a race time-wise, and my hair wasn’t quite as presentable as usual, but I felt amazing.
+It was a bit of a race time-wise (I really worked ‘drowned-rat chic’) but I felt amazing.
 At the baths, I would mix up fast power-lengths with ‘meditative lengths’ (Yes, seriously!) in which I would focus on my breath, and use all of my senses of feel the soft blanket of water around me.
 Sometimes, I’d throw in some ‘gratitude lengths’ too and I’d force myself to think about everything I was so grateful for in my life.
 Even on the worst mornings, when the pool was jam-packed and there seemed to be a convoy of kamikaze granddads directed towards me at every turn, I would come away feeling energised, strong, calm and grateful.
 I’d arrive at school knowing that I’d already achieved something; something for me as a person, not as a teacher.

 Sadly, when I moved jobs to a school further away, I couldn’t accommodate my morning swim.
 I switched to morning gym sessions and started hitting the treadmill at a gym on the way to school, getting ready in the changing rooms.
 It’s true that getting up at 5.40AM isn’t for everyone, but I can’t describe how energetic and empowering it is to arrive at school at 7.30AM, knowing that you’ve run 5KM.
 I felt unstoppable.

-Being a teacher is a lot like being a rock star or an actor; sometimes you wake up feeling like shit, but you’ve still got a show to put on; people have bought tickets and they deserve a good performance.
+Being a teacher is a lot like being a rock star or an actor; sometimes you wake up feeling like a gloomy Monday morning, but you’ve still got a show to put on; people have bought tickets and they deserve a good performance.
 I was always told that the children should never see a difference between your worst day and your best.
-There’s nothing worse than a teacher who takes out their bad mood on their students.
+There’s nothing worse than a teacher who inflicts a bad mood on their students.

 I really encourage you to think about what you could change or add into your morning routine.
 You might find that not only do you teach better lessons, but that everything just feels a little easier; a little brighter; a little better.
 Surely, this is worth the loss of twenty minutes sleep?